Axis II Disorders

 Personality Disorders and Previous Axis I Disorders

 Lack of clarity on personality disorders hindered early research.
-Early physicians and psychiatrists roughly divided clustering of behaviors into distinct syndromes (Besteiro-González, et al., 2004).
+Early physicians and psychiatrists roughly divided clustering of behaviors into distinct syndromes (Besteiro-González et al., 2004).
 However, the lack of clarity blurred the dividing lines.
 Accordingly, physicians diagnosing mental illness would subjectively place a patient in the diagnosis they felt best represented the symptoms.

 Axis II disorders (personality disorders) still retain some differences.
 However, each personality disorders are not clearly distinct from each other with high comorbidity.
 The coexistence of several personality disorders makes research difficult, while casting doubt on each personality disorder actually existing as an independent condition.

 Diagnosing mental illness has never been a perfect science, and this is especially true with the personality disorders.
-Although scientists and universities have conducted plenty of research since the 1980 on structure of the multi axel structure, we still have much left to understand, requiring further research for diagnosing personality disorders.
+Although scientists and universities have conducted plenty of research since the 1980 on structure of the multi axels structure, we still have much left to understand, requiring further research for diagnosing personality disorders.

 Defining Mental Illnesses